ldsufrpe/ldsufrpe.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: <a href='http://ufrpe.br/'> Federal Rural University of Pernambuco</a>.
-Recife/PE.
+Recife, PE.

 profile:
   align: right